buildpacks/rfcs/text/0000-governance-component-maintainer-role.md

 - **team lead**: is a maintainer who has special responsibilities for representing team concerns at the project level
 - **component maintainer**: the proposed role in this RFC.
 Individual that maintain specific code repositories of a software-component inside a CNB team.
 - **software component**: is a software unit with a well-defined interface and explicitly specified dependencies.
+- **github team**: groups of organization members that reflects a company or group's structure with cascading access permissions.

 # Motivation
 [motivation]: #motivation